Learn how to make the best tomato sauce, by learning how NOT to make bad tomato sauce!

 How NOT to make tomato sauce.
 Read on.

 - USE FRESH TOMATOES WHEN THEY’RE IN SEASON.
 Who can argue with that?
 However, Buzzfeed is completely off-base in giving advice on which fresh tomatoes are good to use for sauce and which are bad.
 Roma and beefsteak tomatoes are listed as being “good” for sauce, when in fact, Romas are good and beefsteak are in fact better for salads.
 Buzzfeed also claims heirloom and cherry tomatoes are “bad” for sauce, but what is so interesting to me, are the reasons for stating these tomatoes are bad for sauce: “heirlooms are just too expensive to use for sauce”.
 Well, I happen to know that many people actually grow their own heirloom tomatoes (and there are many different types) and sometimes have too many to eat fresh.
 The piece also advises that cherry tomatoes are bad because they “…will take forever to peel because they’re so small…” (REALLY?)
 And “…they don’t have much flesh anyway”.
 Here goes my blood pressure again: good-quality cherry tomatoes can make a fabulous sauce!
 Next, the instructions state, “You will need to peel and crush them.”
-Okay, here we go again, I don’t recall any rule or law stating that I have to peel my tomatoes in order to make sauce.
+Here we go again, I don’t recall any rule or law stating that I have to peel my tomatoes in order to make sauce.
 First of all, why must tomatoes be peeled?
 I happen to like getting extra nutrition whenever possible, and eating the tomato skin is a good thing (as long as they’re organic).
 I for one, refuse to peel my tomatoes.
-Oh, and BuzzFeed, here’s a tip: a 6 step tutorial, in step one of a recipe, does not bode well if you actually want cooks to stick around until the very end of the recipe.
+Oh, and BuzzFeed, here’s a tip: a 6 step tutorial in step one of a recipe, does not bode well if you actually want cooks to stick around until the very end of the recipe.

 - WHEN THEY’RE NOT IN SEASON, USE CANNED.
 Okay, I’ll agree with the fact that fresh tomatoes can be pretty bad when they’re not in season, but canned tomatoes are also infamously bad for having some of the highest levels of BPA in food.
 Glass jars of tomatoes are what I would recommend, instead.
 Unless you’re going to buy D.O.P.
 San Marzano tomatoes (BuzzFeed’s Cento photo) you won’t be assured of good quality tomatoes (the San Marzano tomatoes in the can in the top photo are terribly acidic and bitter).
 BuzzFeed’s recipe calls for four 28 oz cans of tomatoes; I don’t know about you, but when I make a big pot of sauce, I use about half this amount.
 Unless you’re cooking for a small Italian village, I’d recommend not making such a massive quantity, which will also make it easier to season.

 - BUILD A MORE FLAVORFUL BASE.
 Now we are told to start roasting garlic.
 O.M.G.
 Another recipe within a recipe?
 And this only takes 50 minutes.
 While you’re at it, why don’t you start making tomorrow morning’s breakfast?
-Beat some eggs and throw in some stale bread for French toast, and maybe unload the dishwasher while you’re waiting on that roasted garlic.
+Beat some eggs and throw in some stale bread for overnight French toast, and maybe unload the dishwasher while you’re waiting on that roasted garlic.
 Also, fresh garlic is not always used in all authentic Italian sauces, but I don’t know anyone in Italy who roasts their garlic before putting it in the pot to make sauce.
-Okay, so next we’re supposed to chop up onions, celery and carrots which is fine, if that’s how you want to flavor your sauce, but there’s a couple of MASSIVE errors in this step: cooking the vegetables in two tablespoons of vegetable oil?
+Okay, so next we’re supposed to chop up onions, celery and carrots which is fine, if that’s how you want to flavor your sauce.
+However, there’s a couple of MASSIVE errors in this step: cooking the vegetables in two tablespoons of vegetable oil?
 NO!
 NO!
 NO!
-First of all, it must be olive oil, extra virgin olive oil to be exact, (a little lard is good, too) and secondly, for two large onions, two celery stalks, a carrot and 7 lbs of tomatoes, am I to believe that two tablespoons of oil will be enough?
+First of all, it must be olive oil, extra virgin olive oil to be exact, (a little lard is good, too).
+Secondly, for two large onions, two celery stalks, a carrot and 7 lbs of tomatoes, am I to believe that two tablespoons of oil will be enough?
 Now I’m starting to think that this guide is supposed to be humorous—did I miss something earlier?

 - SEASON AS YOU GO.
 Again, this isn’t what I would call “wrong”, as one must taste and season as needed, but if you are cooking for a small army, with unsalted, fresh or canned tomatoes, “a pinch” of salt here and a “pinch” of salt there, ain’t gonna cut it.
 You’re going to need teaspoonfuls of salt, and several of them.
 The type of salt used is important (I like Kosher or sea salt), and depending which type of salt is used, the amount, and flavor will vary greatly.